NatWest considers closing Ulster Bank in the Republic

 RBS inherited Ulster Bank and an exposure to the Celtic Tiger economy in 2000 through its takeover, under then group chief executive Fred Goodwin, of National Westminster.
 It doubled down three years later in Ireland through the purchase of First Active.

-Ulster Bank received a bailout from RBS of £15.3 billion (€16.4 million) post the 2008 crash, about a third of the money UK taxpayers pumped into the entire group.
+Ulster Bank received a bailout from RBS of £15.3 billion (€16.4 million) after the 2008 crash, about a third of the money UK taxpayers pumped into the entire group.

 Having spent more than last decade selling off problem loans, cutting jobs and branches, the Dublin-based unit’s assets had shrunk to €30.6 billion by the end of last year – less than half what they were at the peak.